sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 Looking at this document as a typical example, what can we discern?
 Well:

-- it is in an HTML representation
+- it is in an HTML format
-- it represents part 1 of the OData protocol standard
+- it represents part 1 of the OData standard
 - that standard being at version 4.01 (the latest)
 - that part being about the protocol (as opposed to the URL conventions, in this case)